ORProjects/NRPWithSkills/SourceCode/ReadMe.md

 `SOURCE CODE`
 ====================

-This section includes all the source code of the solution. main.java file is the starting point of the algorithm.
+This section includes all the source code of the solution.
+Main.java file is the starting point of the algorithm.

 - [Main.java](/SourceCode/Main.java)
 - [Data.java](/SourceCode/Data.java)